berkeley-ospo/safe-ose-2025/description.md

 - **IAV2---Anomaly Detection.**
 We will refine and integrate anomaly detection tools into CI/CD workflows for projects utilizing unsafe memory operations, with the goal of reducing code review workloads.
 These tools will be deployed as automated checks for maintainers of high-risk packages, such as those handling cryptography or parallel computing.
-We will train machine learning models on historical $\spose$ pull requests to flag suspicious patterns, such as obfuscated code or unexpected use of subprocesses.
+We will explore partnering with companies to train machine learning models for flagging suspicious patterns, such as obfuscated code or unexpected use of subprocesses, based on historical $\spose$ pull requests.

 <!--
 The Project Description also must contain, as a separate section within the narrative, a section labeled “Broader Impacts”.
 This section should provide a discussion of the broader impacts of the proposed activities.
 Broader impacts may be accomplished through the research itself, through the activities that are directly related to specific research projects, or through activities that are supported by, but are complementary to the project.
 NSF values the advancement of scientific knowledge and activities that contribute to the achievement of societally relevant outcomes.
 Such outcomes include, but are not limited to: full participation of women, persons with disabilities, and underrepresented minorities in science, technology, engineering, and mathematics (STEM); improved STEM education and educator development at any level; increased public scientific literacy and public engagement with science and technology; improved well-being of individuals in society; development of a diverse, globally competitive STEM workforce; increased partnerships between academia, industry, and others; improved national security; increased economic competitiveness of the U.S.; use of science and technology to inform public policy; and enhanced infrastructure for research and education.
 These examples of societally relevant outcomes should not be considered either comprehensive or prescriptive.
 Proposers may include appropriate outcomes not covered by these examples.